connornishijima/connornishijima.github.io/emotiscope.md

 # The "God Damn Fast Transform"

 Actually, "GDFT" is what I call a Goertzel-based Discrete Fourier Transform.
-Instead of an FFT where there's ***N / 2*** frequency bins spaced linearly on the scale, I've opted to calculate 64 bins of my own choosing one at a time.
+Instead of an FFT where there's ***N / 2*** frequency bins spaced linearly on the scale, *I've opted to calculate 64 bins of my own choosing*, one at a time.

 This way, they can be allocated logarithmically to represent every note of the western musical scale between A2 (110Hz) and C8 (4186Hz).
 That's the upper 64 keys of a grand piano!